acorderob/sd-webui-prompt-postprocessor/README.md

 Currently this extension has these functions:

-* Allows the tagging of parts of the prompt and moves them to the negative prompt.
+* Allows marking parts of the prompt and moves them to the negative prompt.
 This allows for useful tricks when using a wildcard extension since you can add negative content from choices made in the positive prompt.
+* Set values to local variables.
+* Filter content based on the loaded SD model version or a set variable.
 * Detect invalid wildcards and act on them.
 * Clean up the prompt and negative prompt.